byte210/Intermediate-Algorithm-Scripting/README.md

 # Intermediate-Algorithm-Scripting
-This repository contains solutions I've found for Intermediate Alghoritm Scripting course from FreeCodeCamp.org
+This repository contains my solutions for Intermediate Alghoritm Scripting course from FreeCodeCamp.org